View of the Andes near the Pucará de Tilcara, pre-Inca ruins located outside of Tilcara, in the Northwest Argentine province of San Salvador de Jujuy.

-For the more adventurous, there are plenty of outdoor activities such as kayaking, horse riding and trekking, as well as some very good trout fishing and trekking, such as the Cordon del Plata trek Andes excursion to the summit of the Morro del Negro.
+For the more adventurous, there are plenty of outdoor activities such as kayaking, horse riding, mountain biking, some very good trout fishing and trekking, such as the Cordon del Plata trek Andes excursion to the summit of the Morro del Negro.

-A typical city tour, which takes half a day, will include pretty plazas, historical ruins left by the great earthquake, a drive around the General San Martin Park with its elaborate gates and Romanesque fountains, and a trip up nearby Cerro de la Gloria (Hill of Glory), which has a view of the picturesque city and its surrounding vineyards.
+A typical Mendoza city tour, which takes half a day, will include pretty plazas, historical ruins left by the great earthquake, a drive around the General San Martin Park with its elaborate gates and Romanesque fountains, and a trip up nearby Cerro de la Gloria (Glory Hill), which has Instagram-worthy views of the picturesque city and its surrounding vineyards.

-At the peak is quite simply the coolest monument you will ever see, depicting San Martin, ‘Liberator of the Americas’, astride his horse with arms crossed in all-conquering confidence, flanked by a horde of hellacious warriors, above whom rises Liberty, in the very moment in which she is shattering the chains of oppression.
-It’s as subtle as a train wreck, and spectacular.
-General San Martin is a constant presence in these parts – his name is on everything – as this is the place where he crossed the Andes in 1817 to liberate (or invade, depending on who you talk to) Chile.
+At the peak of Glory Hill is the coolest monument you will ever see, depicting José Francisco de San Martin, ‘Liberator of the Americas’, astride his horse with arms crossed in all-conquering confidence, flanked by a horde of hellacious warriors, above whom rises Liberty, in the very moment in which she is shattering the chains of oppression.

 Being so close to the Andes, a must while in Mendoza is taking a drive up through the three levels of mountain ranges, each greater than the last.

-Just before the highest peaks, and the border with Chile, is an attraction known as La Puente de las Incas, a colorful natural bridge formed by limestone that is rooted in native Huarpe legend, and renowned for the healing qualities of the hot springs found there.
-Looming over everything is Aconcagua, the Andes’ highest peak, and the tallest mountain in the world outside the Himalayas.
+Just before the highest peaks, and the border with Chile, is an attraction known as La Puente de las Incas, a colorful natural bridge formed by limestone that is rooted in native Huarpe legend.

 You’ll need at least three or four days to see the basics, and could spend much longer time here without running out of things to do.